Artwork Page for Aizen Myōō

 The Buddhist deity Aizen Myōō channels carnal desire into a lust for spiritual enlightenment.
 In its principal right arm, this figure once held a vajra, a symbolic weapon used to cut through illusion, while its main left arm still grasps the vajra bell rung to bring one to awareness.
 The lion’s head in Aizen’s hair holds its mouth open to devour thoughts and desires.
 Holes along the front of the legs show where the sculpture’s base would have been attached.

-Black painted wood sculpture depicting Aizen Myōō, a deity seated cross-legged with six arms and his mouth open, his hair extending straight up with a lion face baring its teeth from within it.
-Four of his arms wave at his sides while two fold in front of his chest, the left arm holding a bell hanging down.
+A black painted wood sculpture depicts Aizen Myōō, a deity seated cross-legged with six arms and mouth open, hair extending straight up with a lion face baring its teeth from within it.
+Two arms fold in front of Aizen Myōō's chest, his left hand holding a bell hanging down.
+The other four arms wave at his sides with fists closed.
 A carved wrap drapes over his lap and extends diagonally over his left shoulder.

 Aizen Myōō